com-lihaoyi/upickle/readme.md

 - Read/writing arbitrarily shaped objects

 Most of these limitations are inherent in the fact that ScalaJS does not support reflection, and are unlikely to ever go away.
 In general, uPickle is designed to serialize statically-typed, tree-shaped, immutable data structures.
 Anything more complex is out of scope.

-uPickle is also a young project, and macro API in particular is filled with edge-cases, so there are probably other limitations not listed here

 Why uPickle
 ===========